Air Nozzle Series

 Frequently Asked Questions

-Common questions about the Air Nozzles series
+Common questions about the Air Nozzle series

 What is the Air Nozzles series used for?

-How much air can Air Nozzles nozzles save?
+How much air can Air Nozzles save?

 Engineered air nozzles cut consumption 30–50% versus open pipes while maintaining or improving effectiveness.
 Air amplification entrains surrounding air, increasing total flow without additional consumption.

-What applications use Air Nozzles air nozzles?
+What applications use Air Nozzles?

 Part drying after washing, chip/debris removal from machined parts, cooling hot products, ejecting parts from molds, and conveyor cleaning.
 They replace noisy, wasteful open-pipe blow-offs.

-Are Air Nozzles air nozzles OSHA compliant?
+Are Air Nozzles OSHA compliant?

 Properly designed models meet OSHA requirements for dead-end pressure (below 30 PSI when blocked) and noise levels.
 They provide safer alternatives to open pipes that often exceed safety standards.